 Or!
 You could 100% turn these into fajita rice bowls — cilantro lime rice for life!
 Prefer a salad?
 Chop up some romaine, throw it in a bowl with shrimp, fajita veggies, and your favorite toppings: guacamole, salsa, black beans, sliced avocado, cotija cheese, cabbage slaw, or eloté salad (Mexican street corn — a house favorite here!!).
 No matter how you serve the cilantro lime shrimp, we think you’ll agree they taste amazing!

-Light, healthy, quick to make, and so flavorful!
+Light and fresh, quick-to-make, and so flavorful!
 These will certainly become a regular on taco Tuesday and beyond!
 If you make this Cilantro Lime Shrimp recipe, please let us know by leaving a review and rating below!

 For vegetarian Tex Mex recipes, be sure to try our Black Bean Quesadillas or these easy Fajita Veggies next!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 More Tex-Mex Inspired Recipes To Try!